grant-britchford/Ultimate-Horror-Quiz/README.md

 ### Testing

-- Javascript was typed in using the GitPod editor to clarify the code worked as it should and is clean before being pushed to the main branch on GitHub.
+- Javascript was typed in using the GitPod code Editor to clarify the code worked as it should and is clean before being pushed to the main branch on GitHub.

 ### Bugs

+#### Unsolved Bugs

 ### Deployment